alcohol prohibition in india

 Many factors have caused a rise in alcohol consumption in India state-wise.
 Factors like an increase in spending and urbanization have made India the third-largest alcohol and beverage market in the world.

-• Specific regional trends show that men’s alcohol consumption is notably high (40% and above) in certain regions of Assam, Jharkhand, Chhattisgarh, and Odisha.
+4. Specific regional trends show that men’s alcohol consumption is notably high (40% and above) in some areas of Assam, Jharkhand, Chhattisgarh, and Odisha.

 How Does Alcohol Consumption Impact Public Health In India?

-In July 2022, at least 28 people died and 60 others fell ill after consuming altered liquor in Ahmedabad and Botad districts of Gujarat state.
-These districts have strict prohibitions on the manufacturing, sale, and consumption of liquor.
-The chemical used to alter the liquor remains unknown.
+In July 2022, at least 28 people died and 60 others fell ill after consuming altered liquor in the Ahmedabad and Botad districts of Gujarat state.
+These districts have strict prohibitions on liquor manufacturing, sale, and consumption.
+The chemical used to change the liquor remains unknown.

 In February 2019, nearly 100 people died in Assam and neighboring Uttarakhand due to contaminated alcohol.
 Illegally brewed alcohol is common in India, where it is often spiked with chemicals like pesticides to increase potency.